ddcornwall/100-days-of-code/log.md

 DISCLAIMER - This log will contain typos.
 For the nicely edited version of my progress, visit https://librarianfromalaska.wordpress.com/tag/100daysofcode/

+### R1D6: January 22, 2018 - Time spent, 1 hour

+**Today's Progress**:  Worked on National Archives Alaskana Explorer.
+Created a search interface and spent time troubleshooting retrieval and display issues.

+**Thoughts**: Coding search is harder than it looks.
+The first iteration of my search form only worked once.
+Once again document ready came to my rescue.
+But then my previous search results do not erase when doing a new search.
+I actually understand why this is happening -- I only have "append" commands in my result display area.
+I need to suss out how to set that section blank before a search executes.
+My last problems are finding a sort solution that is better than "most recent records" and figure out why my script gets blown up by some search results.
+Those and the ongoing - retrieval is very, very slow.
+I don't think I can blame that on US National Archives because when I put my search URL in a browser, I get the unformatted JSON results fairly quickly most of the time.
+Except when it's retrieving the full text of OCR's material.

+**Link(s) to work**
+1. National Archives Alaskana Explorer - https://github.com/ddcornwall/nara-alaskana

 ### R1D5: January 21, 2018 - Time spent, 1 hour

 **Today's Progress**:  Worked on National Archives Alaskana Explorer.
 Reduced number of records retrieved to five to improve page response.
 Made result links open in new tabs.
 Gave the explorer a theoretically accessible color scheme.
 Did not let myself get distracted by interesting items found while coding.